Lower earners in England ‘need 13 times income to buy an average-priced home’ | LBC

 The average disposable household income was around £37,000 in England and Wales, £35,000 in Scotland and £36,000 in Northern Ireland in the financial year ending in 2024.

-The report was released on the same day that the Bank of England base rate was held at 4%, with some mortgage rates having edged up in recent weeks.
+The report was released on the same day that the Bank of England base rate was held at 4 per cent, with some mortgage rates having edged up in recent weeks.

 The ONS said: "In all four countries, affordability improved in (the financial year ending) 2024 as ratios decreased compared with the previous year."